 A candidate whose admission on to the course is approved, may request a delay of one year before commencing the course, while continuing to benefit from the approval decision (subject to presentation of the degree required at the request for postponement).
-Reasons for the requested delay must be sent in writing to the ICN Business School's Director General at the latest one month after the original expected date of commencement.
+Reasons for the requested delay must be sent in writing to the program director at the latest one month after the original expected date of commencement.
 The Director General will confirm his decision at the latest one month after receiving the request.
 This decision is without appeal.